 '''

 send_statement ::=

-[label : ] send [ expression ] to channel_name ;
+[ label : ] send [ expression ] to channel_name ;

 '''

 The expression is disallowed if the channel is of a null channel type.
+In that case, a data-less message is sent.
 Otherwise, the expression is required and denotes the value to be sent as a message.
-If the channel is of a null channel type, a data-less message is sent.
+The base type of the expression must be the same as the base type of the message type of the channel denoted by the channel name.

 Execution of a send statement involves adding the message to the tail of the message queue of the named channel.
 The process executing the send statement then continues executing.
 If multiple processes execute send statements to the same channel concurrently, the order in which the messages are added to the message queue is not defined.
-(It is implementation dependent.)

-The following two statements send (a) to a channel with data and (b) to a null channel:

 '''

-send result_message'( . . . ) to result;
+The following two statements receive (a) from a channel with data and (b) from a null channel: send result_message'( . . . ) to result; send to acknowledgement;

-send to acknowledgment;

 '''